kc3-lang/kc3/opt.md

 Status: implemented, awaiting production measurement

-The cache retains up to eight initialized ODBs keyed by objects-directory path.
+The cache retains up to 1024 initialized ODBs keyed by objects-directory path.
 Repository handles and reference databases remain request-local.
 Cache entries are invalidated when the commit-graph or graph-chain file identity changes.
 Eviction is synchronous and adds no worker threads or processes.